ramsgoli/blog.ramsgoli.com/content/posts/confirmation-bias.md

 \
 Confirmation bias is a dangerous trap that we all, myself included, often fall prey to.
 I mean, _know thine enemy_, or something like that, right?
 How are we supposed to defeat the enemy if we can't even listen to them, empathize with their arguments, and then construct the right points to take them down?
-Sometimes, (who knows), they may know somthing that we don't.
+Sometimes, (who knows), they may know something that we don't.